13 Visualising data with ggplot2

 diminish.

-So in the above plots, we may map cyl
+So in the above plots, we may map cyl variable to shape instead, by

 converting it into factor variable.